Incubatio/gamecs/README.md

 GameJs
 =======

+GameCs is a port of GameJs Framework to CoffeeScript.

 GameJs is a JavaScript library for writing 2D games or other interactive graphic applications for the HTML Canvas <http://gamejs.org>.